Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] The Lambda function has insufficient memory and needs to be increased to 1 GB to match the Amazon EC2 instance.
 - [ ] Files need to be copied to the same Amazon S3 bucket for processing, so the second bucket needs to be deleted.
-- [x] Lambda functions have a maximum execution limit of 300 seconds, therefore the function is not completing.
+- [x] Lambda functions have a maximum execution limit of 15 minutes, therefore the function is not completing.
 - [ ] There is a problem with the Java runtime for Lambda, and the function needs to be converted to node.js.

 **[⬆ Back to Top](#table-of-contents)**